File the Child Guardianship Papers

 This form gives details about where the child has lived for the last five years, and if there are any other cases that might affect the guardianship case.

-After you fill out the papers above, you will need to file them to open up a case.
+After you fill out the papers above, you will need to file them with the family court to open up a case.
 There is no fee to file the papers if you are asking to be the guardian over the person only (not the estate).

 The fee is payable by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.